hemelb-codes/hemelb/doc/user/geometry-tool.md

 ## Run GUI

 Ensure your environment is activated then run `hlb-gmy-gui`.
 There is basic command line help available:

 ```
 $ hlb-gmy-gui --help
 usage: hlb-gmy-gui [-h] [--profile PATH] [--stl PATH] [--geometry PATH]
                    [--xml PATH]

-Process an input STL file intosuitable input for HemeLB.
+Process an input STL file into suitable input for HemeLB.

 optional arguments:
   -h, --help       show this help message and exit